 Shabbos and Holidays are not only about food!

-We deal with eating on Shabbos/Holidays every week and a holiday almost every two months.
+We deal with eating on Shabbos/Holidays every week and almost every two months.
 It should be an integral part of family celebrations and a happy time for families to gather together.
 However, very often when there are dietary restrictions eating suddenly becomes quite an issue.

 Sitting around and having an enjoyable time with family, is very often associated with food.
 There is also the very strong concept of Oneg Shabbos joys of Sabbath, which is also associated with food.
 In Zemiros Sabbath Songs, we sing: Bassar, Vedagim, Vechol Matamim meat and fish and all kinds of special treats.